3 Important Factors to Improve Your Chances of a Response

 I looked over a few of the emails both he and the parents had sent.
 I instantly stopped and looked the parents straight in the eye, and said, “I know your intention is to help your child, but please, please, please do not send the emails for him.”
 I then referenced this blog we wrote a few months ago which was shared over 5000 times on social media: “My Student-Athlete is Soooooo Busy….I’ll Contact The College Coach For Them.”
 Parents, if you haven’t read it, please do so right now and then come back to this one!

 The family knew I wanted to help them and knew I have been a Head Coach at the college level for NCAA Division I, II, and NAIA.
 They also knew the research I had done over the past few years.
-I have been interviewing 65 college coaches, college athletic directors, recruiting coordinators, NCAA Compliance Directors and other administrators to offer the best strategies to marketing yourself to play in college.
-This upcoming book titled Looking For A FULL RIDE?: An Insider’s Recruiting Guide, is due out late 2018.
+For my book, Looking For A FULL RIDE?: An Insider’s Recruiting Guide, I interviewed 65 college coaches, college athletic directors, recruiting coordinators, NCAA Compliance Directors and other administrators to offer the best strategies to marketing yourself to play in college.
 The family trusted me and knew I would be straightforward and honest with them.
 The mom reassured me she would not send any more emails and then asked, “What else are we doing wrong?”.

 In addition to the parents contacting the coaches, I started to see a series of mistakes that the student-athlete was making in contacting the coaches which led me to prepare this blog.
 Having been a college coach for 14 years and NCAA Compliance Director, I have pretty much seen the good, the bad, and the ugly when it comes to contacting coaches.
 I will touch on a few areas here, but if you would like a copy of our FREE Special Report: Strategies To Emailing A College Coach, please visit www.lookingforafullride.com to get a copy!